LexXxurio/BeSimpleSoapCommon/README.md

 # BeSimpleSoapCommon

-The BeSimpleSoapCommon component contains functionylity shared by both the server and client implementations.
+The BeSimpleSoapCommon component contains functionality shared by both the server and client implementations.

 # Features